salindae25/pocketbase_devc/README.md

-## Pocketbase as framework DevContainer
+## Pocketbase as framework inside DevContainer

 Dockerize pocketbase as framework.
 Inspired by the VS code Dev Container.
 This would help us isolate the golang development environment